Dosclic98/EELang/README.md

-# exampleLang
+# EELang

-exampleLang is a MAL language intended to demonstrate the Maven project structure of a MAL language.
+EELang is a MAL language intended for modelling attack paths in the Distributed Energy Resources environment.

 This project has the following structure:

 * The file `pom.xml` is the Maven configuration file of the project.
-* The directory `src/main/mal` contains the MAL specification `exampleLang.mal`, which is the MAL specification of exampleLang.
+* The directory `src/main/mal` contains the MAL specification `EELang.mal`, which is the MAL specification of EELang.
-* The directory `src/main/resources/icons` contains SVG icons for the assets in exampleLang.
+* The directory `src/main/resources/icons` contains SVG icons for the assets in EELang.
-* The directory `src/test/java/org/mal_lang/examplelang/test`
+* The directory `src/test/java/org/mal_lang/eelang/test`
-  contains the unit tests of exampleLang.
+  contains the unit tests of EELang.

 ## Apache Maven